Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 Other Cabinet Door Dampers I Considered

-Also note the rounded head on the Blum offers a non-mar, large surface area to prevent door damage.
+Also, please remember that the rounded head on the Blum offers a non-mar, large surface area to prevent door damage.

 Soft Close Cabinet Door Damper Blum vs. Rok